TFS 2017 | Team Services

 I use XAML build controllers with my account.
 How am I charged for those?

-You can register one XAML build controller for each concurrent pipeline in your account.
-Your account gets one free concurrent pipeline by default, so you can register one XAML build controller for no additional charge.
-For each additional XAML build controller, you'll need an additional concurrent pipeline.
+You can register one XAML build controller for each private pipeline in your account.
+Your account gets at least one free private pipeline, so you can register one XAML build controller for no additional charge.
+For each additional XAML build controller, you'll need an additional private pipeline.

 If you have an account where you run XAML builds using a hosted XAML controller, you should set up an on-premises build server and switch to an on-premises build controller now.
 If you used the hosted XAML build controller, you might have been paying for build minutes, which is a model we no longer support.
 We will soon block the hosted pool from using the per-minute billing model.

-I'm using the Hosted VS2017 or Hosted Linux Preview queue and I'm getting only one agent at a time.
+I'm using the Hosted Linux Preview queue and I'm getting only one agent at a time even though I purchased multiple hosted pipelines.
 Why?

-We're offering the Hosted VS2017 and Hosted Linux Preview queues as a preview.
+We're offering the Hosted Linux Preview queues as a preview.
 So we provide only one of these agents at a time.
 Eventually we'll offer multiple hosted agents with these capabilities.